Dimensionality Reduction

 Visualize highly variable genes

-We can visualize the dispersion of all genes using Seurat’s VariableFeaturePlot(), which shows a gene’s average expression across all cells on the x-axis and variance on the y-axis.
-Ideally we would see genes lay across the entire x-axis, as we want to ensure that we are using genes that are both lowly and highly expressed.
+We can visualize the dispersion of all genes using Seurat’s VariableFeaturePlot(), which shows a gene’s average expression across all bins on the x-axis and variance on the y-axis.
+Ideally, we would see genes lay across the entire x-axis, as we want to ensure that we are using genes that are both lowly and highly expressed.
+From the y-axis, we see genes with high levels of variance (gene expression changes across populations) near the top.
+These scores are how we identify what are our top variable features.

 For the visualization, we are adding labels using LabelPoints() to help us better understand which genes are driving the shape of our data.